duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 heroku pg:push buyers_development postgresql-animate-86842
 ~~~

-Using fixtures on heroku is not allowed
+Using `rake db:fixtures:load` on heroku is not allowed
 ```
 WARNING: Rails was not able to disable referential integrity.